Vyral/jerry-van-leeuwen/_posts/2020-01-28-the-path-to-the-good-life.md

 This event is intended for anyone who’s curious about getting into the market, whether you’re a first-time homebuyer or your average household investor.
 These are concepts anyone can learn.&nbsp;

-**To register for The Path to the Good Life, use this link.** You can also reply to this email or message us on Facebook or Instagram.
+**To RSVP, give us a call or email us at [vanleeuwenadvisors@gmail.com](mailto:vanleeuwenadvisors@gmail.com).** We will also be sending out invites VIA Eventbrite so make sure to keep an eye out for it\!
 We hope to see you there\!